pgtipping/Synthalyst/memory-bank/progress.md

 ## Next Priorities

-1. Create tests for other API endpoints that use Prisma
+1. Create new API tests using the standardized mock Prisma client pattern:

    - JD Developer API tests
    - 2Do API tests